-In 2017, AFP cases were notified from all jurisdictions in Australia (Table 1).
-The non-polio AFP rates for eligible cases by jurisdiction exceeded the WHO AFP surveillance performance indicator of one case per 100,000 children in all states and territory except Victoria with a non-polio AFP rate of 0.82 per 100,000 children less than 15 years of age.
+In 2018, AFP cases were notified from all jurisdictions in Australia except the Australian Capital Territory (Table 1).
+The non-polio AFP rates for eligible cases exceeded the WHO AFP surveillance performance indicator of one case per 100,000 children less than 15 years of age in half the states and territories with the Australian Capital Territory, New South Wales, and Tasmania not reaching the target and Victoria reporting 42% of the cases while having 25% of the target population.